cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --function-prefix {short,long}
-                         specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --link-guards {true,false}
+                         specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the end of the final code --printflush {true,false}
-                         generate code to  ensure  each  declared  linked  block  is  linked  to  the  processor  at the declaration
-  --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the
-                         end of the final code --printflush {true,false}